hindu-comm/mail_stream_indology/2016/03/Sanskrit_in_India/179__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2016-March/042956.html)

-​There are some amazing colonial reports about such rural education​ institutions.
+There are some amazing colonial reports about such rural education institutions.
 The most famous and striking is *Adam's Reports*:

 @Book{adam-adam,